jun-jieh/AgonisticPigBehav/README.md

 ## Validation
 * __Three types of validation strategies were utilized to evaluate the performance of the models: 1) random cross-validation, 2) block-by-time validation, and 3) block-by-feeder validation.__

+## CNN+LSTM
+* __A convolutional neural network (CNN) + long short-term memory (LSTM) pipeline was utilized to learn from the input videos.
+CNN was used for spatial feature extraction and LSTM was used for temporal feature extraction.
+The input was the resized videos (to match the dimension requirement of transfer learning).
+More specifically, the input consisted of 30 resized frames given the order of raw video.
+The output was the predicted behavior class along with softmax activation for its score.__